Top 5: Best mirrorless cameras for shooting video

 Buy: Amazon

 If small size, portability and Vlogging are your ultimate goals, consider the outstanding Sony ZV-E10.
 While this tiny powerhouse looks like a regular point-and-shoot camera, it packs some serious power.
-Like 4K video for instance. (and 120fps in HD) And a trick product showcase mode that makes for quick and smooth focus transitions.
+Like 4K video for instance (and 120fps in HD).
+And a slick product showcase mode that makes for quick and smooth focus transitions.
 An interchangeable lens mounts affords plenty of creative possibilities, though I think the 16-50mm bundled lens package is a great place to start.

 Perhaps best of all, you’ll look totally inconspicuous capturing video — making the ZV-E10 perfect for shooting in museums or other public venues, and capturing documentary footage, for example.
-Discrete, compact, stellar image quality (Zeiss glass).
+Discrete, compact, stellar image quality.
 There’s a lot to like here.

 2. Panasonic Lumix GH6